-Understanding Ring Size Standards
+Understanding Ring Size Standards:

 EU Ring Sizes Explained (EU to UK & US)

-EU sizes use the inner circumference measurement in mm.
 Use the conversion chart below to switch EU numbers to UK letters and US numbers.

 Convert EU to UK (numbers to letters)